yangvnks/titanic-classification/README.md

 # Titanic survivor classification challenge
 Titanic classification [challenge on Kaggle](https://www.kaggle.com/c/titanic).
-Given a dataset of a subset of the Titanic's passengers predict wheter they will survive or not.
+Given a dataset of a subset of the Titanic's passengers predict whether they will survive or not.

 ## Credits
 * Claudia Chianella ([@clauchian](https://github.com/clauchian))